 2.3.4 Data collection process

 A standardized form was used to extract data from 20 qualifying studies.
-This encompassed the study’s design, including the year, country, sample size, and methodology, as well as findings about the incorporation of sustainability in SMEs with digitalization and triple bottom line activities.
+This encompassed the study’s design, including the year, country, sample size, and methodology, as well as findings about the incorporation of sustainability in SMEs with digitalization and triple bottom-line activities.
 The retrieved data were subsequently integrated both narratively and, whenever possible, quantitatively.
 Figure 2 depicts this procedure.

 Figure 2: the process of systematic review conducted by the study